dotnet/msbuild/documentation/High-level-overview.md

 For more information please see [the spec](../documentation/specs/BuildCheck/BuildCheck.md).

 ## Resolvers
 There are a few elements within the MSBuild XML that indicate that a call to the .NET SDK is necessary.
-Some examples include:
- - `<Project Sdk="Microsoft.NET.Sdk">`, where you can also define the SDK version
- - `<Import Project="Sdk.props" Sdk="Microsoft.NET.Sdk" />`, for explicit imports.
- - `<Sdk Name="My.Build.Sdk" Version="1.0.0" />`, another explicit import of the SDK.

 When such interaction is necessary for a project build, the first thing that needs to be done is to figure out where the SDK is installed so MSBuild can access the content.
 This is solved by resolvers, which look for the SDK version that was specified, or gets the latest version.

 To read more about SDK resolver you can check the [Microsoft Learn page](https://learn.microsoft.com/visualstudio/msbuild/how-to-use-project-sdk#how-project-sdks-are-resolved), or see the [spec documentation](specs/sdk-resolvers-algorithm.md).